Spanish Commercial Code: Maritime Navigation Trade Subjects | Althox

 11. Protest accidents or damages suffered the ship or cargo, or any act that might compromise their responsibility of the ship, its owners and landlord of the expedition as a whole.

 Article 915.
 The captain has, on behalf of the carrier, the custody of the cargo and any effects you get on board, and is obliged to care for their proper handling in loading and unloading of good stowage and securing of custody and conservation and its proper delivery to the destination port.
+All this in the terms prescribed in other provisions of this Book, subject to the rules on limitation of liability of the carrier contained in it.

 Article 916.
 If during the course of the voyage and in port where there is no agent of the owner, made necessary repairs or purchase of equipment and the circumstances or the distance from home owner's do not allow asking for directions, the master may perform the aforementioned acts, noting log it in the book.